The 10 Most Dangerous And Worst Neighborhoods In Cleveland, OH

 It seems as if there’s a neighborhood for everyone in Cleveland.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Cleveland.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Ohio thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Cleveland.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Cleveland neighborhoods are the worst, and which are the best?
+So the question arises, which Cleveland neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Cleveland hoods need a little tender loving care - the sore thumbs of the Cleveland area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Kamm'S Corner ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Cleveland hoods need a little tender loving care – the sore thumbs of the Cleveland area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Edgewater ranks way above the rest.

-We examined 36 of Cleveland's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Cleveland's reputation.
+We examined 36 of Cleveland’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Cleveland’s reputation.

 Read on to see how we determined the places around Cleveland that need a pick-me-up.
 And remember, don’t blame the messenger.